thediyblogger/blog/content/blog/unpin-a-pin-on-pinterest.md

 It is important to note that removing a pin from your board will not remove it from the board of any other user who has repinned the image.

 Fortunately, removing a pin is super easy.
+According to the[ Pinterest guide to edit or delete a pin](https://help.pinterest.com/en/article/edit-or-delete-a-pin "Pinterest - Edit or Delete a Pin"), you can do it in 4 easy steps.

 ## How to Unpin a Pin on Pinterest